Shaun-Trigga96/kalyano-website/README.md

 ## Style Guidelines

-- Primary color: Saturated purple (#A020F0) to capture the vibrant and energetic vibe of AMAPIANO culture.
-- Background color: Very light purple (#F0E5F7) to provide a soft, uncluttered backdrop that lets the content pop.
-This is a light scheme, since it is an artistic brand website.
-- Accent color: A bold blue-purple (#6040D0) to draw attention to key interactive elements and calls to action.
+- key interactive elements and calls to action.
 - Clean and modern sans-serif fonts for headlines and body text.
 - Use icons to make navigation and content more engaging.
 - Subtle animations for transitions and user interactions, in order to improve UX.